 Buyers expect the world now.
 We watch the movies and shows we want on demand.
 Spotify creates playlists specifically for our music tastes.
 We all want to feel unique and special.

-Sounding like an actual person instead of a corporate bot will help you connect with your prospects and customers, and that’s the name of the game.
+Sounding like an actual person instead of an AI corporate bot will help you connect with your prospects and customers, and that’s the name of the game.

 9. You're not sharing content that users care about

 That note about posting unique replies?
 It goes for everything you’re sharing on social media.

 There’s a lot of noise out in the social-verse — and that's increasing exponentially in the age of AI-generated content.
 To cut through that noise and be heard, your content needs to be engaging, educational, emotional, and/or empathetic (Thanks, Marcus and Tyler!).